logo image

 The High Street runs from Shorehead Square at the Bus Station north, with the largest stores being New Look and JD Sports.

-Fife Heritage Railway is situated on the west side of Leven.
+Fife Heritage Railway is on the west side of Leven.
 There are a number of Open Days throughout the year listed on the website.

 Methil Heritage Centre is to the south of Leven in the Methil area.
 This is a Free Museum with a Cafe, giving information on Local History.